-(client connects to the server) CLIENT: HELLO I'M MR. XXX SERVER: NICE TO MEET YOU XXX CLIENT: PLEASE START TLS (here someone inserts this message) SERVER: SORRY I DON'T HAVE THIS CAPABILITY CLIENT: HERE ARE SOME CONFIDENTIAL DATA
+(client connects to the server)

+CLIENT: HELLO I'M MR. XXX

+SERVER: NICE TO MEET YOU XXX

+CLIENT: PLEASE START TLS

+(here someone inserts this message)

+SERVER: SORRY I DON'T HAVE THIS CAPABILITY

+CLIENT: HERE ARE SOME CONFIDENTIAL DATA

-As you can see above the client was fooled, and was dummy enough to send the confidential data in the clear.
+As you can see above the client was fooled, and was naïve enough to send the confidential data in the clear, despite the server telling the client that it does not support "STARTTLS".

-How to avoid the above attack?
-As you may have already noticed this one is easy to avoid.
+How do we avoid the above attack?
+As you may have already noticed this situation is easy to avoid.
 The client has to ask the user before it connects whether the user requests TLS or not.
 If the user answered that he certainly wants the secure layer the last conversation should be: